CS234319/safot/Material/Tutorials/sml/errors.md

 ```
 <!-- .element: data-thebe-executable-sml data-language="text/x-ocaml" -->

-NOTE: curried function application is greedy - ML reads this as 3 arguments for `foo`
+NOTE: curried function application is greedy - ML reads this as 3 arguments for `foo`, and you can't pass `bar` as the second argument to `foo` - that's a type error

 <!--vert-->